-To accomplish this goal, ICE leverages business and technical agreements between the DHS United States Visitor and Immigrant Status Indicator Technology (US-VISIT) Program's Automated Biometric Identification System (IDENT) and the Federal Bureau of Investigation's (FBI) Criminal Justice Information Services (CJIS) Division Integrated

-Automated Fingerprint Identification System (IAFIS).
+ICE leverages business and technical agreements between the DHS United States Visitor and Immigrant Status Indicator Technology (US-VISIT) Program's Automated Biometric Identification System (IDENT) and the Federal Bureau of Investigation's (FBI) Criminal Justice Information Services (CJIS) Division Integrated Automated Fingerprint Identification System (IAFIS).
 The combined biometric and communications technology is known as IDENT/IAFIS Interoperability.

-For the purpose of SC, the SIB and the state and local LEAs will continue to operate pursuant to the FBI CJIS Division's established policies and agreements.
-This MOA does not affect a state's existing relationship with the FBI CJIS Division.
+As noted, this MOA does not affect a state's existing relationship with the FBI CJIS Division.
 Rather, the MOA builds on and enhances that relationship.
 Neither the SIB nor any state or local LEA that is subject to this MOA will be responsible for determining an individual's immigration status or whether a particular conviction renders an individual removable pursuant to the INA.